zooniverse/Radio-Galaxy-Zoo/README.md

 # BUGS

   * Home page formatting hides image if screen width is too small
-  * Tutorial doesn't always trigger when going to classify page from another page.
-    This is because the DOM element doesn't exist!
   * Classification page needs better formatting for smaller devices